 “The pain was very intense and surprising.
 It seemed to come out of nowhere,” Ricky said.
 “One night I would be out with my friends and the next morning I wouldn’t be able to get up at all.”

-In June of 2000, Ricky was referred to Miami Children’s Hospital when the family sought more specialized help.
+In June of 2000, Ricky was referred to Nicklaus Children's Hospital, formerly Miami Children's Hospital, when the family sought more specialized help.
 It was during this hospitalization that Ricky's parents finally obtained a diagnosis.
-Dr. Rafael Rivas-Chacon, Director of the Miami Children’s Division of Rheumatology, determined that Ricky had juvenile spondyloarthropathy, a form of arthritis that affects the spine and lower portions of the body.
+Dr. Rafael Rivas-Chacon, Director of the Nicklaus Children's Division of Rheumatology, determined that Ricky had juvenile spondyloarthropathy, a form of arthritis that affects the spine and lower portions of the body.

 After three more episodes, Ricky’s arthritis finally went into remission.
 Today, the high school freshman and honors student is back playing his favorite sport, basketball.
 He also is a soccer referee and during the summer serves as a counselor for Camp Funrise, the hospital’s summer sleep-away camp program for children with rheumatologic conditions.
 Ricky has also served as a spokesperson for the Arthritis Foundation’s Broward County Region and is a three-time Junior Marshall for the chapter’s annual fundraising walk.
 He has personally raised more than $8,000 for the Arthritis Foundation.

-“We are grateful to Miami Children’s for providing us with a diagnosis and for setting us on the path to restoring Ricky’s health,” said Marla, Ricky’s mother.
+“We are grateful to Nicklaus Children's for providing us with a diagnosis and for setting us on the path to restoring Ricky’s health,” said Marla, Ricky’s mother.

 Do you have a patient success story?
 If so please submit your patient success stories on our success story submission page